Interview intro from magazine

 Alex: What simple things can people do to quickly improve the quality of their writing?

 Secondly, keep things simple.
-When you’re writing blogs, make sure you stick to one topic or idea, so things don’t get confusing for readers.
-Use short sentences and short paragraphs and break things up with subheadings.
+When you’re writing blogs, stick to one topic or idea so readers don’t get confused.
+Use short sentences and paragraphs and break things up with subheadings.
 People like to skim read, especially online.
-So by making the content easily digestible, readers will take more in.
+So, by making the content easily digestible, readers will take more in.
 No one likes to see a solid wall of text in front of them.
 They’ll just look elsewhere for the info.

 Thirdly, don’t leave things vague or open-ended.
 Always make sure you have a solid call to action (CTA) at the end.
 That’s a message telling the reader what you want them to do next (e.g. contact you, buy from you, find out more, download something etc.).